 Update from Torso and Oblong: A commentary titled Early (and I mean early) Immigration and Genetic Testing: Why Isn’t Everyone On Board? weighs in on this “minor blog dust up.”

 Update 18 July 2012: German Dziebel parses these posts and even their comment streams at Identity Politics in the Name of Science: The Battle over American Indian Blood and Bones Continues.
-Dziebel calls this part of my post “misguided or imprecise,” stating that “when it comes to the refusal to donate DNA samples, it’s all about a history of broken treaties, contentious land claims and the special status of American Indian tribes in the U.S. No need to invoke boarding schools or ‘inequalities.’”
-I would basically agree with the need for better precision on this issue, and hope to address this in a follow-up.
+Dziebel calls this part of my post “misguided or imprecise,” stating that “when it comes to the refusal to donate DNA samples, it’s all about a history of broken treaties, contentious land claims and the special status of American Indian tribes in the U.S. No need to invoke boarding schools or ‘inequalities.'”
+I would basically agree with the need for better precision on this issue.

 2. Nicholas Wade calls admixture “interracial marriage”